 Weakness in the Limbs

 Do you feel sudden weakness in your legs and hands?
 It may call for immediate medical attention as it is a sign of compressed nerves from conditions such as spinal stenosis.
 In worse cases, when leg weakness is prolonged, it can indicate an imminent stroke.
-Leg weakness is also associated with the cauda equina syndrome when the weakness occurs together with numbness and incontinence.
+Leg weakness is also associated with cauda equina syndrome when the weakness occurs together with numbness and incontinence.

 Incontinence is a condition that occurs when you are unable to control the urinary sphincter muscles.
-If the back pain is combined with the inability to control bowel and bladder movement, it can indicate serious spinal infection.
+If the back pain is combined with the inability to control bowel and bladder movement, it can indicate a serious spinal infection.
 It can also mean severe nerve compression, with both of these conditions likely to escalate if medical assistance is not sought.